 Network effect considerations

 One of the most important things to consider when formulating a monetization strategy is whether or not your particular product or service includes a “network effect”.
 By network effect I mean a product or service that becomes more valuable the more people there are using it.
 Many tech offerings don’t have to consider this issue in their monetization approach; some products are just as valuable to initial users and it is to those downstream.
 But if your product/market combo requires a network effect it’s a critical consideration.
 There are many examples of this; social media sites such as Facebook and LinkedIn and Google Search are great examples.
-When there are only ten people in the world belonging to a social media site, there is very little perceived value to prospective users considering the entire reason for joining is the broad reach of social interaction and networking potential.
+When there are only ten people in the world belonging to a social media site, there is very little perceived value to prospective users, considering the entire reason for joining is the broad reach of social interaction and networking potential.
 None of your friends or colleagues belong, so you can’t socialize with them and there are few prospective new connections to network with.
 So why would you join?
 But once there are millions of users of a social media site, the “network effect” kicks in and there is great incentive for new prospective members to join, because many people they know (or want to know) already belong.

 The same phenomena is true with any type of marketplace in the startup phase.
 Buyers don’t want to frequent a marketplace with no sellers, and sellers have no interest in setting up shop in a marketplace with few buyers.
 This is often referred as the “chicken and egg problem” which precedes the virtuous cycle of a successful network effect.
 Many marketplaces, social media sites and other businesses that require critical mass to become successful often fail, because they aren’t able to solve this chicken and egg problem.

 In the first case, membership of the buyers is free.
 This is generally the most desirable strategy, because there are many more potential buyers than there are sellers, making it more challenging to build up the required critical mass of buyers.
-Also, buyers of goods tend to be more price-sensitive than sellers of goods–sellers will often pay/join quite happily if it’s going to lead to increased buyers and revenue.
+Also, buyers of goods tend to be more price-sensitive than sellers of goods–sellers will often join/pay quite happily if it’s going to lead to increased buyers and revenue.
 So this side of the network monetization strategy usually works best.

 A classic example of a strategy which utilizes both of these powerful monetization tactics in the enterprise market is the Open Source software model.
 This approach is a close cousin to the Freemium strategy which has been in vogue in recent years.
-It’s typically used by new entrants to disrupt existing large markets with existing powerful, embedded incumbent competitors.
+It’s typically used by new entrants to disrupt large markets with existing powerful, embedded incumbent competitors.
 There are a number of variations of the open source model which are used to level the competitive playing field, all of which include both a loss leader and network effect component.
-The loss leader portion comes from using a free, broadly available open source version of a product; monetization typically occurs through the sale of support and customization services OR upselling to a “premium” version of the software, often using a SaaS model.
-In addition to serving as a loss leader, the free, open source version also enables the upstart entrant to rapidly build market share (utilizing a network effect), often to the extent of creating a new, semi-proprietary market standard which has great value in the market.
+The loss leader portion comes from using a free, broadly available open source version of a product; monetization typically occurs through the sale of support and customization services OR by upselling to a “premium” version of the software, often using a SaaS model.
+In addition to serving as a loss leader, the free, open source version also enables the upstart entrant to rapidly build market share and iterate the product (utilizing a network effect), often to the extent of creating a new, semi-proprietary market standard which has great value in the market.

 That’s my take on a couple of powerful tactics to consider when you’re formulating your overall technology monetization strategy.
 Monetization strategy is a very complex topic which I could write a book on; in this article I’ve tried to do justice to just a couple important concepts.
 Post a comment with your own key monetization tactics to extend the discussion.